Justintime50/Techie-Tinkers/Learn Laravel/intro.md

 });
 ```

-The above says - if someone goes to the route `/for-sale` (eg: mysite.com/for-sale) then find the `/for-sale` page in the `views` folder.
+The above says - if someone goes to the route `/for-sale` (eg: mysite.com/for-sale) then find the `/for-sale` page in the `views` folder and return that page.

+### Models
+Models define a database and what's accessible from that database.
+We'll cover this more later.

+### Controllers
+Controllers tell Laravel what to do, they are they blueprints for your commands.
+They can simply return a page or they can be used to create, edit, or delete records.
+We'll explore this more later.

 Sweet!
 So now you know where the pages are, where the assets are, and how to link a page in laravel if needed.
 That's laravel at its most basic level.